-Beside the standard DC coupling of the RF OUTPUT, AC coupled versions for any model of PDB210 Series are available on request.
+Beside the standard DC coupling of the RF OUTPUT, AC coupled versions for any model of PDB4xx Series are available on request.
 AC coupling blocks the CW component (the unmodulated part) of the optical input signal.
 However, large CW components of the optical input signal will decrease linearity of the detectors.

 AC coupling helps to improve the measurement capabilities in applications, where a comparably weak frequency modulated signal shall be measured on a strong CW background signal, which could saturate the amplifier.
 With AC coupling, equalizing of CW power levels on both inputs is not mandatory for noise cancellation.
 However, for optimal noise suppression the signal of interest (e.g. the modulated part) should be well balanced.
 AC coupling is also recommended when using the balanced detector in combination with a chopper and lock-in amplifier to further decrease noise level.
-Therefore lower cut-off frequency is optimized to work with chopper frequencies down to 100 Hz.